xquercus/load-balanced-scheduler/README.md

 ## Installation

 To manually install this add-on copy the `src` directory and it's contents to your Anki add-on directory.
-To find the Anki add-on directory first go go to *Tools -> Add-ons*, un-select any currently highlighted add-ons, and click *Show Files*.
+To find the Anki add-on directory first go to *Tools -> Add-ons*, un-select any currently highlighted add-ons, and click *Show Files*.
 It is generally a good idea to rename the `src` directory.
 Anki will use this folder name as the name of the plugin.
 After restarting Anki the add-on will appear in the add-on window.

 ## Configuration

+Configuration is via the Anki *Add-ons* window.
+Highlight *Load Balanced Scheduler* and press the *Config* button.
+Anki must be restarted for the new configuration to take effect.

 Logging can be configured by setting the value of `LogLevel`.  `"LogLevel": 1` will cause a one line summary to be sent to `stdout` each time a card is load balanced.  `"LogLevel": 2` will add detailed information about the load balancing process.  `"LogLevel": 0` will disable logging.
 Logs are written to `stdout`.